Last Updated on March 15, 2021

 It will clearly depict the configuration of the menisci and is the investigation of choice.

 An intact meniscus transmits 70-90% of the total load across the knee joint.
 Therefore, it is desirable to preserve the meniscus whenever possible.

 Asymptomatic discoid meniscus requires no treatment.
 But these need to be observed and followed.

 Conservative measures are indicated in people with minimal symptoms.
 These are

 - Immobilization of the knee

 - Restriction of physical activity

 - Progressive exercises for the quadriceps.

-Diagnostic arthroscopy is carried out to know the pathologic changes and the type of discoid meniscus.
+A diagnostic arthroscopy is carried before the procedure out to ascertain the pathologic changes and the type of discoid meniscus.

 Partial resection of the discoid meniscus is preferred when it is of the complete or incomplete type with minimal tearing and slight degeneration